Kitsap Memorial State Park

 Latitude: 47º 49' 1.2" N (47.817) Longitude: 122º 39' 13" W (-122.6536)

-The park has 20 standard campsites, three partial-hookup sites, 8 full-hookup sites, three hiker/biker sites, four cabins, one restroom with showers and one ADA accessible restroom.
-Water and electric hookups are at sites 1 - 18.
-Reservations are available year round.
+The park has 19 standard campsites, three partial-hookup sites, 8 full-hookup sites, three hiker/biker sites, four cabins, one restroom with showers and one ADA accessible restroom.
+All sites and cabins are available for year round reservations.

 Check-in time is 2:30 p.m.